kevinalai/AgnosticMeanAndCovarianceCode/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 RobustPCA method for agnostic estimation of mean for Gaussians and distributions with bounded fourth moments.
-The code accompanies the paper "Agnostic Estimation of Mean and Covariance"  at FOCS 2016.
+The code accompanies the paper "Agnostic Estimation of Mean and Covariance" in FOCS 2016.

 This repository contains code for computing the mean of a distribution in the presence of adversarial noise.
 The code is written in Matlab.

-The main routine is
+The main routine is agnosticMeanG(X), which takes as input m samples from an n-dimensional noisy general Gaussian.
+Each point in X is from some Gaussian G with probability 1-eta and chosen by an adversary with probability eta.
+The algorithm outputs an estimate for the mean of G.

+noisyG(mu, Sigma, z, eta, m) generates m points such that with probability 1-eta they are selected from a Gaussian with mean mu and covariance Sigma, and with probability eta they are at z.

+A way to test the code would be to run:
+>> n = 10;
+>> X = noisyG(zeros(n,1), eye(n), ones(n,1)*100, .05, 5000);
+>> est = agnosticMeanG(X);
+>> norm(est)

+where norm(est) will give the error in this case (since the true mean is 0).
+The "tester.m" file runs a similar test with various values of n and compares the error of agnosticMeanG to the sample mean and median.